fjames86/nefarious/README.md

 # nefarious
-NFS library
+An NFS implementation in Common Lisp.

 1. Introduction
 -----------------

 This is an attempt at implementing an NFS client and server in Common Lisp.

-See its sister project, FRPC, for the underlying ONCRPC implementation details.
+See its sister project, FRPC, for the underlying ONC/RPC implementation details.

 2. Aims
 --------